FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Observations, Discussion, and Future Directions

-Additionally, the limited attention given to radiation effects in most studies underscores the necessity for research on radiation-tolerant NN accelerators.
-Future work could address these effects and document the impact of techniques designed to mitigate them.
+The limited attention given to radiation effects in most studies underscores the necessity for research on radiation-tolerant NN accelerators.
+Future work could address these vulnerabilities and document the performance trade-offs associated with their mitigation techniques.
+A straightforward approach to achieving this resilience is to target inherently radiation-tolerant FPGAs, such as the UltraScale+ MPSoC, the PolarFire FPGA, or their COTS counterparts.